Human Immunodeficiency Virus (HIV)

-After four decades in the human immunodeficiency virus (HIV) epidemic, the medical community has learned a great deal about HIV since the AIDS crisis that began in 1981, when the first case was identified.
+After four decades in the global human immunodeficiency virus (HIV) epidemic, the medical community has learned a great deal about HIV since the AIDS crisis that began in 1981, when the first case was identified.
 Given new treatments—and with proper care—many people diagnosed with HIV can live a normal life.

 HIV is a virus that’s most often spread through blood and bodily fluids, typically but not exclusively through sexual contact.
 It attacks and kills a certain type of white blood cell in the body, which weakens the immune system and makes it hard for people to fight off illnesses and infections.
 AIDS (acquired immune deficiency syndrome) is an advanced form of immune deficiency caused by HIV.

 About 1.2 million Americans are living with HIV, and nearly 38,000 people are diagnosed each year.
 HIV can affect people of all ages, races and genders, but certain groups are impacted more than others.
 HIV disproportionately affects Black and Latinx Americans.
 And more than two-thirds of people who are newly diagnosed in the U.S. are men who have sex with men (including gay and bisexual men).

 It’s estimated that roughly 13% of people with HIV don’t know that they have the disease.
 Treatments may help people with HIV maintain their health and quality of life for decades, but people with undiagnosed HIV don’t know that they should seek treatment.
 This is why it’s important for people to learn their HIV status so that if they have the condition, they can start treatment early, before experiencing complications.